zhuyixintc/NIR_Fluorophore_Design/README.md

 - Password: 7777

 ## Acknowledgement
 This work is partially built on MG-BERT and uses a subset of ChemFluor.
-We deeply grateful to the authors for making their code and data publicly available
+We deeply grateful to the authors for making their code and data publicly available.